OrchardCMS/OrchardDoc/Documentation/Walkthrough-Writing-An-Orchard-Module.markdown

 Orchard is designed with modular extensibility in mind.
-The current application contains a number of built-in modules by default, and our intent with writing these modules has been to validate the underlying CMS core  as it is being developed - exploring such concepts as routable content items, their associated “parts” (eventually to be bolted on using metadata), UI composability of views from separate modules, and so on.
+The current application contains a number of built-in modules by default, and our intent with writing these modules has been to validate the underlying CMS core  as it is being developed - exploring such concepts as routable content items, their associated "parts" (eventually to be bolted on using metadata), UI composability of views from separate modules, and so on.
 While there are many CMS core concepts that remain unimplemented for now, there are still many things you can do with the current system.
 The module concept is rooted in ASP.NET MVC Areas ([1](http://weblogs.asp.net/scottgu/archive/2009/07/31/asp-net-mvc-v2-preview-1-released.aspx),[2](http://haacked.com/archive/2009/07/31/single-project-areas.aspx)) with the idea that module developers can opt-in to Orchard-specific functionality as needed.
-You can develop modules in-situ with the application as “Areas”, using Visual Studio's MVC tools: Add Area, Add Controller, Add View, and so on (in VS2010).
+You can develop modules in-situ with the application as "Areas", using Visual Studio's MVC tools: Add Area, Add Controller, Add View, and so on (in VS2010).
 You can also develop modules as separate projects, to be packaged and shared with other users of Orchard CMS (the packaging story is still to be defined, along with marketplaces for sharing modules).
 This is how the Orchard source tree is currently organized.
-There is also a “release” build of Orchard that contains all the modules pre-built and ready to run (without source code), that you can extend using the VS tooling for MVC Areas - this can be downloaded from
+There is also a "release" build of Orchard that contains all the modules pre-built and ready to run (without source code), that you can extend using the VS tooling for MVC Areas - this can be downloaded from
 [http://orchard.codeplex.com/releases](http://orchard.codeplex.com/releases).

 ![](../Upload/module-tutorial/architecture_sm.gif)